damihubs/team-website/README.md

 # **OBJECTIVE OF THE EXERCISE**
 This exercise is designed to provide hands-on experience in **collaborative web development** and **automated deployment** using GitHub and Azure.
 By the end of the exercise, participants will have collectively built and deployed a multi-page website to an Azure Web App, all while working entirely within GitHub’s web interface.

-This approach eliminates the need for local Git commands, ensuring accessibility and simplicity for all contributors.

 ---